Regional Digital Connectivity program

 The program will address the digital divide between metropolitan centres and regional NSW.
-It will do this through large-scale investment in digital infrastructure such as mobile phone infrastructure, regional data hubs and increasing the regional fibre network.
+It will do this through large-scale investment with the telecommunications industry to improve mobile coverage and internet connectivity for the most underserved areas of the State.

 The program is focused on the following three priority areas:

 - Farms of the Future – to enable farmers and agribusinesses to use agricultural technologies (ag tech) for increased productivity and resource management such as water monitoring.